A few days ago an associate of mine asked me a question. And this is a very common question these days.

 Once your emails start automatically ending up in spam folders, you stand to lose a tonne of business and productivity until this is resolved.
 These issues, from what I saw, often repeat themselves – a careless neighbour will always be a careless neighbour.

-Corporate email systems such as Google Apps Business Email have an entire workforce to keep their servers secure.
+Corporate email systems such as G-Suite (formerly called Google Apps) Business Email have an entire workforce to keep their servers secure.
 Also, because it is a paid service, it keeps out illegitimate users.
 It’s a much safer environment and the odds of your emails being wrongfully flagged as spam is much lower.
+A friend of mine, Darci Talks, also recommends G-Suite as the go-to emails for real estate professionals.

 #2 Reason: Costs & Hard Drive Space